 The Quickest Way: Screenshot

-Of course if you are on your phone, the quickest way remains to grab a screenshot of the picture you like, and quickly crop it using your phone’s photo editing feature.
-It’s easy, and super quick, but it won’t be the same when it comes to image quality.
+Of course, if you are on your phone, the quickest way remains to grab a screenshot of the picture you like and quickly crop it using your phone’s photo editing feature.
+It’s easy and super quick, but it won’t be the same when it comes to image quality.

 Please remember to always mention your source – and ask for permission – when regramming.
 Sharing is caring!
-If you have any doubt on how/what you can re-use on the platform, Instagram has a detailed help section on copyright.
+If you have any doubt about how/what you can re-use on the platform, Instagram has a detailed help section on copyright.